 After breakfast at your hotel, transfer to Heho Airport to catch the flight to Kengtung.
 In the afternoon you will visit Wan-Pauk, a village of the Palaung tribe people who wear silver and lacquered waistbands.

 Today you will gain insight into the life of the local tribes.
 Visit Pin Tauk village and hike around the area to see how the Akha and Ann people live.
-Enjoy lunch at a beautfiull picnic spot by the Pin Tauk waterfall.
-Afterwards, head to Wan-kan village to see the local brewery of sake wine and the Wan-La village, where the typical shan paper work is made.
+Enjoy lunch at a beautiful picnic spot by the Pin Tauk waterfall.
+Afterwards, head to Wan-kan village to see the local brewery of sake wine and the Wan-La village, where the typical Shan paper work is made.

-In the morning time you will visit the small town Loi-Mwe, an hour drive from Kengtung.
+Get up early to visit the small town Loi-Mwe, an hour drive from Kengtung.
 Your guide will show you around the area of Loi-Mwe and its villages.

 After breakfast, transfer to airport to catch the flight to Mandalay.
-Your sightseeing tour in Mandalay covers major attractions: Myat Muni Buddha, the most ancient Buddha image casted in bronze in Myanmar; Shwenandaw monastery, a significant masterpiece of the wood-carver’s art and Mandalay palace, the first palace to be built in Mandalay by King Mindon.
+Your sightseeing tour in Mandalay covers major attractions: Myat Muni Buddha, the most ancient Buddha image cast in bronze in Myanmar; Shwenandaw monastery, a significant masterpiece of the wood-carver’s art and Mandalay palace, the first palace to be built in Mandalay by King Mindon.
 After lunch, continue sightseeing at Atumashi Monastery, the Kuthodaw & Kyauktawgyi Pagoda.
 For sunset head to Mandalay Hill.